My Career with

 What are the most important attributes for a successful residential care manager?

-What’s your favourite thing about being a manager?
+What’s your favourite thing about being a deputy manager?

 What’s your favourite thing about working for Hexagon Care?